 I love reading what everyone is thankful for this time of year.
 Most of the social media posts I read are about being grateful for family and the like.
-I also appreciate the less profound posts such as this one, in regards to the Magic Eraser products used to remove marks from walls.
-“I know the package says magic, but man, they are amazing.
+I also appreciate the less profound posts such as this one about the Magic Eraser products used to remove marks from walls: “I know the package says magic, but man, they are amazing.
 Every time I use them I swear I stand there with my mouth wide open in wonder it truly worked!
 Thank you Mr. Clean!”
 Whatever makes you happy, right?

 The cynic in me says I know nothing about that man or his situation or even if the story as I interpreted it is based in reality.
 But the theme of appreciation for what I have yet take for granted spoke to me through that story.
 My dad has always said the one thing he does not understand about God is how He can give some people so much, yet others so little.
 There certainly is an argument to be made that people make their own luck and hard work can get someone anywhere, but when I look at the circumstances some individuals are born into, that seems like a pretty tall order.

-If you are not keen on the version I prepared, you are in luck.
+If you are not keen on the bacon and fruit version I prepared, you are in luck.
 There are approximately 1,600 recipes for stuffed sweet potatoes floating around the internet.
 I have listed some of my favorites below.

 For a Mediterranean option, visit Gourmande in the Kitchen.
 If a Southwestern style is more your speed, Elly Says Opa has you covered.
 And for what I call a California version full of avocado, Betsy Life is the place to be.
 How Sweet It Is offers both meat lovers and fruit lovers a stuffed sweet potato option.

 For breakfast, try a sweet potato stuffed with eggs and cheese at Running to the Kitchen.
 Later in the day, Healthy.
 Happy.
-Life. has a two lovely options – skinny and fully loaded - for lunch and dinner.
-My adopted state of North Carolina has a SweetPotato Commission Foundation that suggests Ambrosia Stuffed Sweet Potatoes are the way to go.
+Life. has both skinny and fully loaded options available for lunch and dinner.
+Enjoy!

 - 2 large sweet potatoes, washed and scrubbed